Leasehold Sale & Purchases

 On A Sale

 If you are selling a leasehold property it will be necessary for us to ascertain details of any outstanding financial liabilities so that these can be settled on or before completion of your sale.
 This information will be obtained from you, the Landlord or its Managing Agents, who will make a charge for information/copy documents and accounts provided.
 However, we shall ask you to provide as much information as possible.
-It is, therefore, important that you send us copies of accounts and receipts in respect of the leasehold liabilities, together with any notices, and other communications which you may have received from the Landlord or its Managing Agent.

 On A Purchase